-Show dates and times: The Merry Wives of Windsor
+Show dates and times: Love’s Labour’s Lost

-Reduced price preview performance: June 17.
+Reduced price preview performance: Saturday June 20.

-Show dates and times: Macbeth
+Show dates and times: The Winter’s Tale

-Reduced price preview performance: Thursday, June 19.
+Reduced price preview performance: Thursday June 18.

-Run time: Approximately 2 hours 30 minutes, including one intermission.
-Show length will vary depending on audience size.
+Run time: Approximately 2 hours 45 minutes, including one intermission.

 TICKET INFORMATION